This article was reviewed by the YOUCANIC editorial team.

 Common symptoms indicating that you need to replace a BMW battery:

-• Clicking sound when you turn the key
+A clicking sound when you turn the key.

-If your battery is less than five years old, try charging the battery first.
+If your battery is under five years old, try charging it first.
 Driving the car for at least 1 hour will charge the battery, or use a 12-volt smart trickle charger to charge it via your home’s outlet port.

 What You Will Need

-1. Park your BMW.
-Turn off the ignition, remove the key but leave the vehicle unlocked.
-If you have an intelligent key, place it at least 30 feet away from the car.
+Park your BMW.
+Turn off the ignition and remove the key, but leave the vehicle unlocked.
+If you have an intelligent key, place it at least 30 feet from the car.

 Locate the battery.
-In most BMWs, the battery is in the trunk, while in a few older models, you will find the battery in the engine bay.
+In most BMWs, the battery is in the trunk; in a few older models, it is in the engine bay.

-2. Open the trunk and locate the BMW battery on the passenger side of the trunk floor.
-The battery is on the trunk floor if you have a station wagon BMW.
+Open the trunk and find the BMW battery on the passenger-side floor.
 Remove the liner to expose the battery.

 Use a 10mm wrench to disconnect the negative battery terminal.
 Rest the cable away from the negative battery terminal.

-3. Disconnect the positive battery terminal.
-Next, disconnect and remove the positive battery cable.
-You will need to lift the red plastic cover to find the 10 mm nut you need to loosen up.
+Disconnect and remove the positive battery cable.
+You will need to lift the red plastic cover to access the 10 mm nut you need to loosen.

 Remove the battery bracket.
-The battery is held in place with a bracket on the side and a top bracket.
+The battery is mounted with a side bracket and a top bracket.
 First, remove the top bracket by removing two 13 mm bolts indicated by the white arrows below.

-4. Now it is time to remove the old battery.
-These batteries are heavy.
-Ask for help to lift the old battery.bmw battery removed
+Now, it is time to remove the old battery.
+These batteries are heavy, so you may need help lifting the old battery.

 Install the new battery.
-Carefully lower the new battery in place and make sure it is sitting correctly.
+Carefully lower the new battery and ensure it is sitting correctly.

-Secure battery.
 Reinstall the bracket.
 Do not overtighten them, or you will crack the battery housing.
-If you are installing a lead-acid battery, make sure to connect the vent hose.
-This is necessary so that gasses from the vent hole don’t build up inside the trunk.
+If you are installing a lead-acid battery, connect the vent hose.
+This is necessary to prevent gases from the vent hole from building up inside the trunk.

-8. The last step is to register the battery with an OBD-II scan tool.
+The last step is to register the battery with an OBD-IIscan tool.
 You will need an OBD-II scanner that can register a BMW battery.
 Follow the instructions on the scanner to register the battery.

 The BMW battery registration process resets your vehicle’s battery charging history.
 It deletes any stored battery and temperature statistics for the previous battery.
 Odometer readings won’t be lost during the process.